Pinafore/2023-document-annotation/README.md

 ## Dataset Information

-This app supports two datasets:
+The experiments are run on the following two datasets:

 1. **20newsgroup**: A dataset of newsgroup documents.
 2. **congressional_bill_project_dataset**: A dataset of Congressional Bill documents.